google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 ## Remove deprecated names for motion path properties

 Motion path CSS properties allow authors to animate any graphical object along an author-specified path.
-In climpliance with the spec, several properties were [implemented in Chrome 45](https://www.chromestatus.com/feature/6190642178818048).
+In compliance with the spec, several properties were [implemented in Chrome 45](https://www.chromestatus.com/feature/6190642178818048).
 The names of these properties were changed in the spec in mid 2016.
 Chrome implemented the